perfsonar/docs/release_candidates/4.1b1/_sources/pwa_userguide_hostgroup.txt

         "ma": null,
     }

 You can also access host object which is sparsely populated (not all attributes are populated).
-Please see the Hosts tab in MCA UI for list of all information available.
+Please see the Hosts tab in PWA UI for list of all information available.

 .. code-block:: javascript